-Crown Associates International is an ISO 9001:2015 and BS 102000:2013 accredited company and we can provide you with the assistance you need to investigate allegations of theft, fraud, corruption or other offences within the workplace and provide the necessary support you will require with preparing an evidential package to present to civil or criminal courts, whilst ensuring confidentiality and business continuity.
+Crown Associates International is an accredited company and we can provide you with all the assistance you need to investigate allegations of theft, fraud, corruption or other offences within the workplace and provide the necessary support you will require with preparing an evidential package to present to civil or criminal courts, whilst ensuring confidentiality and business continuity.

 Fraud can be committed by one person or several acting together, such as members of staff acting in collusion and of course fraud comes in many forms.
 Recently Crown Associates International have been requested by clients to investigate issues of false accounting, fraudulent expenses claims by members of staff.
 Also fraudulent or false invoicing, where invoices are paid to a bogus company set up by an employee or where new bank details are received from criminals purporting to be from an approved legitimate supplier.
 These particular offences have as in several of our recent cases, the potential to cost the client tens, or even hundreds of thousands of pounds.